-- The minimum health and safety requirements must be written into contracts. - Level of contracting: no more than 2. - No contractor may subcontract all the work without prior approval and ENGIE may not approve the designated subcontractors. - The number of temporary workers compared to all workers will be set per contract, if temporary workers are allowed. - The chain of communication at work sites must be guaranteed and the means of support must be provided that are needed for all workers to be constantly informed. - All activities must include a prior risk assessment.
-No work or service may begin unless the minimum safety conditions are met.
+- The minimum health and safety requirements must be written into contracts. - Level of contracting: no more than 2.

+• No contractor may subcontract all the work without prior approval and ENGIE may not approve the designated subcontractors.

+• The number of temporary workers compared to all workers will be set per contract, if temporary workers are allowed.

+• The chain of communication at work sites must be guaranteed and the means of support must be provided that are needed for all workers to be constantly informed.

+- All activities must include a prior risk assessment aligned with and adopts TCFD Recommendations to work or service may begin unless the minimum safety conditions are met.

+(1) Task Force on Climate-Related Financial Disclosures